kristiyanto/enron/README.md

 1. Please refer to [results\Email_Per_Day.csv](results\Email_Per_Day.csv)
 2. A: maureen.mcvicker@enron.com Received the largest of direct email with the total of 115 emails.
-    B: dan.wall@lw.com sent the most broadcast email with an average of 104 recipients per message.
-As within Enron email corporation only, angela.wilson@enron.com sent most broadcast emails with average of 64 recipients per email
+    B: steven.kean@enron.com sent most of broadcast emails (email with recipients >1), with total of 253 emails.
 3. As follow:

 | Date (Sender1)      | Date (Sender2)      | Respond Time (seconds) | Subject                                                                 | Sender1                   | Sender2                     |